dell/csm-docs/content/docs/csidriver/features/unity.md

             claimName: pvcname
 ```

-With above usage, user will be able to create NFS pod with PVC using the NAS and the Pool associated with the added Tenants specified in SC.
+With the usage shown in the example, the user will be able to create NFS pod with PVC using the NAS and the Pool associated with the added Tenants specified in SC.
 Note: Current feature supports **ONLY single Tenant** for all the nodes in the cluster.
-User may expect error if PVC is created from the NAS server whose pool is mapped to the different tenant not associated with this SC.
+User may expect an error if PVC is created from the NAS server whose pool is mapped to the different tenant not associated with this SC.

-For operator based installation mention the TENANT_NAME in configmap as shown below:
+For operator based installation, mention the TENANT_NAME in configmap as shown in the following example:
 Example *configmap.yaml*
 ```yaml
 apiVersion: v1